freddychenyouren2/cs3219-ay2425s1-project-g52/README.md

 After placing the `.env` files, go to the root directory at `cs3219-ay2425s1-project-g52`.

-Build the docker files contained in this project by using the command:
+Ensure docker is running, then build the docker files in this project with the command:
 ```bash
 docker-compose build --no-cache
 ```